-Suggestions for safety neighborhoods are Elbasanit, Fortuzi, Mine Peza and Qemal Stafa streets.
+Suggestions for safety neighborhoods are Elbasanit, Fortuzi, Mine Peza, and Qemal Stafa streets.

-As for petty crime, pickpocketing and cell theft, as well as luggage theft are the most common forms of crime you’ll find on the streets, and they are relatively common.
+As for petty crime, pickpocketing and cell theft, as well as luggage theft are the most common forms of a crime you’ll find on the streets, and they are relatively common.

 Carjacking is rare in Tirana but vehicle theft is common so be sure to lock your vehicle before leaving it, and do not leave any valuables in a visible place in the car.

 - Visas - As a tourist, you don't need a visa to enter Tirana.
 You may stay up to one year in Albania without applying for a residency permit, and your passport should be valid for at least three months beyond your stay in Albania.

 - Currency - Albanian lek is the currency in Tirana.
 Some say that Tirana is a little more expensive than Skopje or Bucharest, but it is still cheaper than most European capitals.
 Use ATM's with caution and exchange your money in banks.